Jeremy Morris

 - UW2020 Discovery Initiative, Office of the Vice Chancellor for Research and Graduate Education/WARF, 2017

-- Digital Humanities Advancement Grant (with co-PI Eric Hoyt), National Endowment for the Humanities – Office of the Digital Humanities, 2017
+- Digital Humanities Advancement Grant (with co-PI Eric Hoyt), National Endowment for the Humanities – Office of the Digital Humanities, 2017, for the project ‘PodcastRE Analytics: Investigating the Golden Age of Podcasting through Metadata and Sound”.

 - Borghesi-Mellon Interdisciplinary Workshop in Sound Studies, University of Wisconsin Madison Center for the Humanities, 2015